AGiXT (AGIXT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AGiXT Historical Price

-According to the latest data gathered on AGiXT live price page, the current price of AGiXT is 0.001180USD.
+According to the latest data gathered on AGiXT live price page, the current price of AGiXT is 0.001057USD.
 The circulating supply of AGiXT(AGIXT) is

 In the past 24 hours, AGiXT has shown a price movement of